speric/kindle-highlights/README.md

   "B0032UWX1O" => "The Westminster Confession of Faith", "B0026772N8" => "Zen and the Art of Motorcycle Maintenance" }
+# To generate human readible output as seen in the preceding example, refer to [Best way to pretty print a hash]( http://stackoverflow.com/questions/8842546/best-way-to-pretty-print-a-hash).

 # get your highlights for a specific book by passing the ASIN
 kindle.highlights_for("B005CQ2ZE6") #=>